HackYourFuture/GDPR/README.md

 The data is securely stored in the cloud using the following GDPR compliant storage applications:

 - Google cloud.
 See their GDPR guidelines here: https://cloud.google.com/privacy/gdpr
 - Typeform.
 See their privacy policy here: https://admin.typeform.com/to/dwk6gt
+- DigitalOcean.
+See their GDPR guidlines here: https://www.digitalocean.com/legal/gdpr

 We delete your personal data 5 years after completion of the course, but can be made anonymous on request.